-But THEN I found a name in the back of one of these books.
-“More books by Kathleen Hope.”
+But THEN I found a name and a link in the back of one of these books.
+“Click here for books by Kathleen Hope.”
 Well!
 Who is she?
 So I looked her up on Amazon and “Kathleen Hope” had authored — or I should say “authored” — FIVE MILLION EROTICA NOVELS.
 There were bare muscley manly chests everywhere!
 Holy mackerel, what a business!

 (Note: “Kathleen Hope” is still selling erotica left and right, guys, so somebody’s still making bank.
 That sucks.)